Let’s Talk Meditation - And Why So Many People Swear By It

 LeBron James, one of the most successful athletes in the world, credits meditation with helping him stay mentally strong during high-pressure moments.

-Arianna Huffington, the founder of The Huffington Post and Thrive Global, openly talks about how meditation changed her life after a major health scare due to burnout.
+Arianna Huffington, the founder of The Huffington Post and Thrive Global, openly talks about how meditation changed her life after a significant health scare due to burnout.

 Paul McCartney: Yes, even Beatles legends meditate.
 Paul has practised Transcendental Meditation since the 1960s and continues to advocate for it today.